HJs39/Fast-sstream/README.md

 output:

 ```text
 [39,0.555,false]
 scan result:[39,0.555,0]
 ```

-Tips: the `parser::parse` need to call by `std::forward` now, but I will fixed this in future.
+Tips: the `parser::parse` need to be  called with `std::forward`.
+I will fixed this in the future.